Guided Data Discovery in Interactive Visualizations via Active Search: Example Prototype and User Study

-We analyze our user study data using two interactions: inspection of microblogs (\textit{hovers)} and discovery of relevant posts (\textit{bookmarks}).
-These two types of interaction inform us about the \textit{speed} and \textit{accuracy} of data foraging through the six metrics listed in Table \ref{tab:user_study}.
-The bookmark and hover purity metrics are the proportion of interactions that involved relevant data points.
-The bookmarks and hovers per minute metrics inform us about the speed at which users interact with data points.
-Finally, the relevant hovers and relevant bookmarks per minute metrics are the rate at which users interacted with relevant data points, quantifying both speed and accuracy of interactions.
+We analyze our user study data by focusing on two interactions: inspection of microblogs (\textit{hovers)} and discovery of relevant ones (\textit{bookmarks}).
+These two types of interactions inform us about the speed and accuracy of visual data discovery through the metrics listed in Table \ref{tab:user_study}.
+Throughout this analysis, we consider illness-related microblogs to be \emph{relevant}.
+The bookmark and hover purity metrics are the proportion of all bookmarks and all hovers that involved relevant data points, respectively.
+The bookmarks- and hovers-per-minute metrics inform us about the speed at which users interacted with data points.
+The relevant hovers and relevant bookmarks-per-minute metrics are the rate at which users interacted with relevant data points, quantifying both speed and accuracy.
+Finally, we measure the number of relevant microblogs discovered by the end of the session and the number of unique symptoms in the discovered microblogs.